hilalahmad0101/create-xpress-kit/README.md

 - ✅ **Modern Node.js Setup** - ES6+ syntax and best practices
 - ✅ **Environment Configuration** - Production-ready config management
 - ✅ **Express Generator Alternative** - Faster and more opinionated setup
+- ✅ **Add hbs and ejs for view files** - Faster and more opinionated setup

 ---